What Types Of Injectable Fillers Exist?

 Collagen

-Collagen is a protein made up of amino-acids.
-It can be derived from the human body or animals (known as bovine collagen).
-Collagen feels very natural when injected.
-It is commonly used in the lips for lip augmentation.
+Collagen is a protein made up of amino-acids that can be derived from the human body or animals (known as bovine collagen).
+Collagen generally feels very natural when injected and is commonly used for lip augmentation.

 Calcium hydroxyapatite is a substance found naturally in human bones.
-It is a mineral-like compound and one of the heavier derma fillers.
-This particular filler treatment is generally used for deep crevices and creases.
+A mineral-like compound and one of the heavier dermal fillers, calcium hydroxyapatite is typically used to treat deep creases and facial folds.

 Hyaluronic Acid

-Hyaluronic acid is a natural substance that exists in the human body.
-It can be found in connective and skin tissue and cartilage.
-It is extracted, reformulated and then offered as a derma filler.
-It is a popular choice because of its compatibility.
+Hyaluronic acid is a natural substance that exists in the human body, often found in connective and skin tissue and cartilage.
+It is a popular ingredient in a variety of dermal fillers.

 Polylactic Acid